Copy Formatting in PowerPoint: Shortcuts & Tips (2026 Guide)

 - Click target object — Formatting is applied, Format Painter deactivates

-- Press Alt, H, F, P, P — The second P keeps Format Painter active
+For multiple objects, press Alt, H, F, P, P (the second P keeps Format Painter active).
+Click each target object, then press Esc when done.

 How to Use Format Painter Step by Step#